- DEFINITION OF CYMBAL

 It really depends on the taste.
 If you don’t like flashy sound, leave it dirt and let time do the job.

 Cymbals, while aging, gain more character, and the tone balances out

 In fact, there is a good reason why companies like Zildjian and Sabian let their cymbals sit in a vault,

 Some cymbals are aged for months in the factory before they are even sold!

 Let’s remember this!

-An aged sound of cymbal, is the matter of hearing and a matter of personal preference.
+An aged sound of a cymbal is a matter of hearing and personal preference.

 How long should cymbals last?